eSolia/eSolia_2018/content/page/prodb-commercial-disclosure/index.en.md

     </tr>
     <tr>
       <th class="has-text-right is-uppercase">Exchanges and Returns Policy</th>
-      <td>An extendable trial period is available while customers test
-      the service.
-The service is pre-paid per period, but may be canceled at any time.
+      <td>An extendable trial period is available while customers test the service.
+The service is pre-paid per period, but may be cancelled at any time.
 Refunds are available for unused service in monthly units in the event that more than one (1) month’s worth of fees have been paid in advance. </td>
     </tr>
     <tr>
       <th class="has-text-right is-uppercase">Delivery Times</th>